 1. Created a brand positioning statement that was adopted by the executive team and all departments to guide strategic business, marketing and product development direction and assist those throughout company in understanding the Norix mission and company goals.

 2. Instilled human-centric thinking, research and methodologies into product and service development that focused on the end-user, which helped Norix create more useful products.
-He was also responsible for the installation of customer experience tools which created more engaging experiences around Norix products and services with the aim of creating greater retention of repeat customers for the long term.
+I was also responsible for the installation of customer experience tools which created more engaging experiences around Norix products and services with the aim of creating greater retention of repeat customers for the long term.

 3. Facilitated five ideation and training workshops which achieved a 90 percent participation rate throughout all departments in the company.
 Many employees had never worked together or knew each other beforehand.
 The tools and processes that came out of these sessions have been adopted by most departments.